hydra/componentmanager/README.md

 The sheetId is the ID of the purchase history spreadsheet that the tool will update.

-3) create a config file so you don't have to remember all the command line arguments every time you run the tool:
+3) Create a config file so you don't have to remember all the command line arguments every time you run the tool:

 ```
 -u